awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 As shown in the previous example, the response from a GraphStorm real-time inference endpoint will include a JSON object in the ``Body`` field of the SageMaker API response.
-The details of the response syntax can be found in the :ref:`specification of realt-time inference response <rt-response-body-spec>`.
+The details of the response syntax can be found in the :ref:`specification of real-time inference response <rt-response-body-spec>`.

 An example of a successful inference response: